-The so-called Darboux-Keller approach for modelling simple impacts, is extended to the case of multiple impacts in [23] and [24].
+The so-called Darboux-Keller approach for modelling simple impacts, is extended to the case of multiple impacts in [22] and [27], following the impact law introduced in [38] [44].
 A distributing law that accounts for the elasticity law is found, and combined with Stronge's energetic coefficient.
 Careful comparisions are made with experimental results found elsewhere in the physics and mechanical engineering literature on granular media, which show the validity of the model.
-The next step is the introduction of Coulomb's friction into the model.
+Coulomb's friction into the model in [22] and [27].